AnnthomyGILLES/Awesome_LLM/README.md

  - [Vector databases (Part 1): What makes each one different?](https://thedataquarry.com/posts/vector-db-1/)
  - [Vector databases (Part 2): Understanding their internals](https://thedataquarry.com/posts/vector-db-1/)
+	 - The article delves into the rising significance of vector databases in the era of Large Language Models (LLMs) like ChatGPT.
+While LLMs can generate coherent text, they sometimes produce inaccurate results.
+Vector databases, which store data as vectors, can be combined with LLMs to provide more accurate and up-to-date information.
+The piece also touches on the technical aspects of vector databases, including embeddings, similarity computation, indexing, and the potential of hybrid search systems that combine traditional keyword and vector searches.

 ## LLMs Limitations & Challenges

  - [Open challenges in LLM research](https://huyenchip.com/2023/08/16/llm-research-open-challenges.html)